cognitedata/cognite-sdk-js/guides/monorepo.md

 ## Samples
 The `samples/` folder contains several samples, each top level folder being a private package in the workspace.
 Though tecnically in the workspace for ease of testing, they would also work as-is as stand alone dependants of the sdk.
-All samples' names end in `-sample`, to make filtering easy. `yarn test` does not test samples.

-**NOTE** The `samples/react/` folder contains samples that are not tested, because a) they don't have tests, and b) including the packages in the workspace would give lots of versioning conflicts with `react-scripts`.

 To test the samples, first build the sdk.
 ```